About Micklefield Hall kiosx-admin

 Micklefield Hall was built in 1740 and the central part of the house was re-designed by Sir John Soane in the late 18th Century.
 Micklefield Hall stands in a fine parkland setting and yet is less than 25 miles from central London.

 The house is set in 350 acres of rolling Hertfordshire countryside.
 Managed and run by Jamie & Anna Rankin who live in the house, together with their four children, ensures that this elegant Georgian country house has a wonderful family feel.
-Micklefield is able to conjure up a mix of total privacy, exclusivity and efficiency which, when combined with the truly magical setting, makes it a perfect venue.
+Micklefield conjures up a mix of total privacy, exclusivity and efficiency which, when combined with the truly magical setting, makes it a perfect venue.

 The house looks out over magnificent gardens and enjoys a stunning location just two miles from the Chorleywood exit (J18) of the M25.

-Find out more about hosting your event at Micklefield Hall, contact Anna, Jamie or Julie at Micklefield Hall here.
+Find out more about hosting your event at Micklefield Hall, contact us here.